bbalog87/catfish-genome/download_from_ncbi_script.md

 ```

-In summary use epost to list the sequences with a pipe with efecth to grab those sequences | Nota Bene:change -db nucleotide into protein when it comes to protein data set
+In summary use **epost** to list the sequences with a pipe with **efecth** to grab those sequences

+> Nota Bene:change -db nucleotide into protein when it comes to protein data set like...

 ```python